hiterharris/patient-registration-api/README.md

 Runs the app in the development mode.\
 The server will start running on [http://localhost:3001](http://localhost:3001)

-## Admin Login

-To login as an admin, use the following credentials:

-username: `admin`
-password: `done!`

 ## Deployment

 This repository is deployed using [Heroku](https://www.heroku.com/)